-Receptive language disorder means the child has difficulties with understanding what is said to them.
-The symptoms vary between children but, generally, problems with language comprehension usually begin before the age of four years.
+A child with receptive language disorder has difficulties with understanding what is said to them.
+The symptoms vary between children but, generally, problems with language comprehension begin before the age of three years.

-Children need to understand spoken language before they can use language effectively.
-In most cases, the child with a receptive language problem also has an expressive language disorder, which means they have trouble using spoken language.
+Children need to understand spoken language before they can use language to express themselves.
+In most cases, children with a receptive language problem also have an , which means they have trouble using spoken language.

 It is estimated that between three and five per cent of children have a receptive or expressive language disorder, or a mixture of both.
 Another name for receptive language disorder is language comprehension deficit.
-Treatment options include speech–language therapy.
+Speech–language therapy is used to treat receptive language disorder.

 Symptoms of receptive language disorder

-There is no standard set of symptoms that indicates receptive language disorder, since it varies from one child to the next.
+- There is no standard set of symptoms that indicates receptive language disorder, as it varies from one child to the next.
 However, symptoms may include: